AdventuresTravel

 We are getting very close to our departure date and are busy collecting all of the documents, tickets, visas, money, medicine cabinet items and personal effects for an 18-day safari with lots of airplane time on each end.
 We are visiting 4 safari lodges in Kenya plus several days in Nairobi visiting various local places of interest.
 It’s always a challenge to try and make sure you anticipate every need you might have without knowing what kinds of infrastructure you’ll have access to.
 We leave early Saturday morning for our 10,000+ mile marathon flights (SAN-SEA-CDG-NBO) arriving in Nairobi a scant 26 hours after we leave San Diego.
 We are sharing this adventure with Mark’s brother Rick and his companion Karla.
 The group leaders, Adam and Megan, are coworkers of Karla’s at the Minnesota Zoo.

 We arrived in Nairobi around 11:00 Kenya time, just over 31 hours doorstep to doorstep.
 Plane travel is never dull; our flight from Seattle to Paris was delayed 2 hours due to a pilot calling in sick, making us a bit anxious considering we had a 2:15 connection in Paris.
 It was 30° and snowing in Paris so, even though our flight was delayed, we made our connection and boarded another Boeing 777 for our second 9:30 minute flight into Nairobi.
-After another hour and a half getting through immigration and customs we made it to the shuttle and finally got to our hotel.
+After another hour and a half getting through immigration and customs, we made it to the shuttle and finally got to our hotel.

 December 4, 2023 – Nairobi, Kenya

 We had to get up pretty early as our first day in Kenya was going to be busy.
-Our first stop was the Sheldrick Widlife Trust, an organization that rescues and rehabilitates orphaned elephants.
+Our first stop was the Sheldrick Wildlife Trust, an organization that rescues and rehabilitates orphaned elephants.
 Some are injured but most are separated from their mothers and would not survive in the wild.
-They are raised in an open facility location in the Nairobi National Park where they are allowed to leave and return at will until they are healthy and mature enough to survive in the Park and freely decide to stay in the larger park rather than returning to the orphanage, We got to see them come down to a viewing area where the juvenile elephants are fed mass quantities of baby formula from giant 4 liter “baby bottles”.
+They are raised in an open facility location in the Nairobi National Park where they are allowed to leave and return at will until they are healthy and mature enough to survive in the park and freely decide to stay in the larger park rather than returning to the orphanage, we got to see them come down to a viewing area where the juvenile elephants are fed mass quantities of baby formula from giant 4 liter “baby bottles”.

-After our baby elephant encounter we were off to visit one of the many Kenya companies committed to sustainability, Ocean Sole is a Nairobi company that recycles over a million flip flops recovered from Kenya’s beaches every year, and transforms them into artistic animal figures for resales in zoos all over the world.
-We got to tour their factory and visit their factory store where you can choose from the myriad animal figures carved by local artist from the recycled flip flops.
+After our baby elephant encounter, we were off to visit one of the many Kenya companies committed to sustainability, Ocean Sole is a Nairobi company that recycles over a million flip flops recovered from Kenya’s beaches every year, and transforms them into artistic animal figures for resales in zoos all over the world.
+We got to tour their factory and visit their factory store where you can choose from the myriad animal figures carved by local artists from the recycled flip flops.

 Every recycled flip flop is hand washed in preparation for the artists